4site-interactive-studios/engrid-docs/src/pages/docs/before-you-begin.md

 ---
-title: About 4Site Studios
+title: 4Site Interactive Studios - Engaging Networks & Digital Services Experts
-description: Learn more about how we live our values at GitLab
+description: Learn more about 4Site Interactive Studios, experts in Engaging Networks, web development, digital strategy, and event video services since 2001.
+Transform your online presence today.

 ---

-## Thank you for choosing 4Site ENGrid
+## Thank you for choosing 4Site ENgrid

 ENgrid is our battle-tested framework for supercharging Engaging Networks page templates.
 It supports a wide variety of designs and functionality that are not available natively in EN.
 Best of all, it’s free for you to download, use, and extend.